With the right plan and the right discipline, you can get seriously shredded in just 28 days.Read article

-You can’t perform at your peak if you’re not properly fueled.
-And the best way to make sure you’re getting the nutrients you need is to step back and look at your overall diet.
-Use this week to eliminate the stuff you don’t want (added sugars, processed carbs) and load up on what you do (whole foods from all the major food groups).
-The result: a balanced diet that will help you fuel up and fully recover afterward.
-Consider this a chance to reboot your eating habits to keep you both satisfied and energized.
+You can’t perform at your peak if your body is not properly fueled.
+And the best way to make sure you’re getting the nutrients you need is to step back and look at your overall diet habits.
+Use this week of meals to detox your diet and eliminate the stuff you don’t want, like added sugars and processed carbs.
+Then, load up on what you do need — whole foods from all the major food groups.
+The result: a balanced diet that will help you fuel up and fully recover.
+Consider this a chance to reboot your eating habits to keep your body both satisfied and energized.

 Make sure you’re staying hydrated by drinking at least 8 ounces of water at each meal and snack, and time your meals for optimal performance.
 Aim to work out 2 to 3 hours after eating and have a meal or snack within 30 to 60 minutes of exercise to maximize muscle-building activity.

 Follow each day’s meals as listed below or switch them around to suit your taste.
 By the end of the week you’ll have found a few new favorites and be on track for a cleaner diet you can easily sustain.

 2 of 4